mutating/skelet/README.md

 - [ ] Class inheritance support
 - [ ] Reading parameters from the CLI
 - [ ] Context manager like https://confz.readthedocs.io/en/latest/usage/context_manager.html
+- [ ] If you try to use environment variables on Windows in case-dependency mode, an exception will be raised
+- [ ] Check that the action is triggered only after the assignment